-On Wednesday, September 27th at 12:00 PM ET, NGA will be hosting its third webinar in a four-part series highlighting innovative and replicable projects that are funded by the U.S. Economic Development Administration’s Travel, Tourism and Outdoor Recreation (TTOR) grant program.
-This third webinar will be focused on projects that are intended to advance equity and access in the TTOR sectors.
-This webinar is open to members of public, and all who are interested are welcome to register.
+On Wednesday, September 27th NGA hosted its third webinar in a four-part series highlighting innovative and replicable projects that are funded by the U.S. Economic Development Administration’s Travel, Tourism and Outdoor Recreation (TTOR) grant program.
+This webinar focused on projects intended to advance equity and access in the TTOR sectors.

 - The State of Pennsylvania is advancing equity in the TTOR sectors through a number of projects, including the African American heritage story project, diversified marketing and messaging, and diversity, equity and inclusion (DEI) training programs for industry stakeholders in the state.

 - The Lummi Nation is investing in their community by establishing a marketplace for artisans and craftspeople to sell their wares, enabling community members to reach more consumers.

 - The National Ability Center of Park City, Utah, is using TTOR funding to address the regional need for outdoor rec programs and equipment for people with disabilities.

 - Carrie Lepore, Deputy Secretary of Tourism, Pennsylvania Department of Community & Economic Development, State of Pennsylvania

 - Michael Chapaloney, Executive Director of Tourism, Pennsylvania Department of Community & Economic Development, State of Pennsylvania

 - Sean Lawrence, Director, Office of Economic Policy, Lummi Nation